Mausoleum of Imam al-Shafi'i: Construction of the mausoleum

 Nearly four hundred years after the Imam’s death, the new Ayyubid sultan, Salah al-Din (Saladin), established a Sunni madrasa, an educational institution, in the cemetery near the tomb of Imam al-Shafi’i and commissioned a magnificent wooden cenotaph intricately carved of teak over the grave of Imam al-Shafi’i in 1178.

 The construction and sponsorship of both the madrasa and the cenotaph were a part of the Ayyubid efforts to consolidate Sunnism after the fall of the Shi’i Fatimid Caliphate and abolish all traces of Shi’ism in Egypt.
 Another motivation behind the construction of the madrasa near the grave of a Sunni jurist wasn’t only towards the revival of Sunnism but also a reflection of an intra-Sunni conflict between Shafi’i Asharites and the Hanbalis at the time.

 In 1211, after the death of his late mother, the Ayyub Sultan al-Malik al-Kamil erected a mausoleum near the burial site of both al-Shafi’i and his mother.
-The dome The Sultan also adorned the top of the mausoleum with a large qubba or dome.
+The sultan also adorned the top of the mausoleum with a large qubba or dome.
 The dome itself is made from wood and was one of the largest domes constructed during its time, second only to the Dome of the Rock in Jerusalem.
 The mausoleum itself is considered to be the largest freestanding tomb in Egypt.
 Some scholars argue that this commemorative and pious monument was built with the purpose of increasing the Sultan al-Kamil’s dynastic prestige as a place of entombment for himself and his family.

 Later restorations

 Much of the present structure still dates from the time of al-Kamil, but the wood dome and several decorative elements such as the muqarnas were the works of sultan Qaytbay.
-The complex was also altered by sultan Qaytbay with renovations on the outer layer of the dome and the addition of a fourth mihrab.
-Renovations continued to be made between 1501-16 by Sultan Qansuh al-Ghuri and again to the dome and ornamental carvings by governor, Ali Bek al-Kabir in 1772.
+The complex was also altered by Sultan Qaytbay with renovations on the outer layer of the dome and the addition of a fourth mihrab.
+Renovations continued to be made between 1501-16 by Sultan Qansuh al-Ghuri and again to the dome and ornamental carvings by the governor Ali Bek al-Kabir in 1772.

 The most recent conservation initiative began in 2016 due to centuries of natural exposure and weathering.
 This work was funded by the US Ambassadors’ Fund for Cultural Preservation and mainly focused on the dome, though new lighting was installed as well as an updated drainage system.
 Architectural deterioration like cracks and damaged fixtures were also addressed during this time with major work on the building’s exterior and interior stucco and masonry.